MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2019.md

 ## Before you start

-1. Ensure Windows Azure Pack, SPF, and VMM are all running the required updates.
+1. Ensure Microsoft Azure Pack, SPF, and VMM are all running the required updates.
-2. We recommend that you shut down VMM and Windows Azure Pack servers, removing all database activity.
+2. We recommend that you shut down VMM and Microsoft Azure Pack servers, removing all database activity.
 3. Verify SPF [system requirements](../spf/system-requirements-spf.md).
-Note that SPF must run on Windows Server 2016/2019 - Core or Desktop experience.
+Ensure that SPF must run on Windows Server 2016/2019 - Core or Desktop experience.
 4. Verify VMM [console requirements](../vmm/system-requirements.md?preserve-view=true&view=sc-vmm-1801#vmm-console-operating-system).